-The resolution of the AMSU data, which is 48 km at best, is too coarse to adequately resolve TC structure.
 Thus, parameters derived from the AMSU temperature, pressure, and wind retrievals are used to develop an empirically based statistical model for estimating TC intensity and winds in real time.
-As in D04's earlier work, 18 AMSU-derived parameters serve as potential estimators along with the 2 non-AMSU-derived parameters, latitude (LAT) and the operational estimate of intensity (VMXOP) (Table 1); the latter parameter-the operational estimate of TC intensity-is used only for estimating the wind radii.
-In addition to these 20 parameters, 4 additional estimators were added to the predictor pool (Table 1) to try to better estimate the stronger TCs-which the D04 algorithms typically do not estimate well because of the coarse horizontal resolution of the AMSU-and to better detect dissipating storms.
+As in D04's earlier work, 18 AMSU-derived parameters serve as potential estimators along with LAT and VMXOP (for a list of the parameters and their definitions, see Table 1), the two non-AMSU-derived parameters; the latter parameter-the operational estimate of TC intensity-is used only for estimating the wind radii.
+In addition to these 20 parameters, 4 additional estimators were added to the predictor pool (Table 1) to try to better estimate the stronger TCs, which the D04 algorithms typically do not estimate well because of the coarse horizontal resolution of the AMSU, and to better detect dissipating storms.
 Three of the new variables are transformations of other AMSU-derived variables.
-P600, or the surface pressure at a radius of 600 km, is not AMSU-derived; this information is determined from the National Centers for Environmental Prediction Global Forecast System model.
-P600 is used as a boundary condition for the AMSU pressure retrieval and, as such, is used to derive the minimum surface pressure (PMIN) and pressure drop at the surface (DP0), where $P600=PMIN+DP0$.
+P600 is not AMSU derived; this information is determined from the National Centers for Environmental Prediction Global Forecast System model.
+P600 is used as a boundary condition for the AMSU pressure retrieval and, as such, is used to derive PMIN and DP0, where $P600 = PMIN + DP0$.

-The dependent data for the TC intensity and wind radii estimations are from National Hurricane Center (NHC), Joint Typhoon Warning Center, and Central Pacific Hurricane Center extended best-track1 data within 6 h of the AMSU swath time, linearly interpolated to the time of
+The dependent data for the TC intensity and wind

+radii estimations are from National Hurricane Center (NHC), Joint Typhoon Warning Center, and Central Pacific Hurricane Center extended best-track1 data within 6 h of the AMSU swath time, linearly interpolated to the time of the swath.
+The 34-, 50-, and 64-kt wind radii datasets were restricted to cases that had a reconnaissance flight within 12 h prior, because estimates of the wind radii can be grossly in error when in situ observations are not available.
+The intensity datasets were not restricted to cases with coincident reconnaissance, because best-track estimates of inten-

-1 The extended best-track data supplements standard best-track position and intensity data-which are determined from post-season analyses of all information available and are reported every six hours-with operational estimates of TC size parameters (e.g., radii of 34-, 50-, and 64-kt winds, radius of maximum winds).
-The extended best track was prepared by Mark DeMaria with partial support from the Risk Prediction Initiative.
-Both the best track and the advisories containing wind-radii information used to create the extended best track come from the databases the swath.
-The 34-, 50-, and 64-kt wind radii datasets were restricted to cases that had a reconnaissance flight within 12 hours prior, because estimates of the wind radii can be grossly in error when in situ observations are not available.
-The intensity datasets were not restricted to cases with coincident reconnaissance, because best-track estimates of intensities, unlike wind radii, are reasonably accurate and that doing so would have resulted in a much smaller set of cases.
-Of that smaller dataset, the vast majority of cases are from the Atlantic basin, only a handful are from the East Pacific and West Pacific basins, and there are no cases from the Central Pacific, Indian Ocean, or Southern Hemisphere.
+1 The extended best-track data supplement standard best-track position and intensity data, which are determined from postseason analyses of all information available and are reported every 6 h, with operational estimates of TC size parameters (e.g., radii of 34-, 50-, and 64-kt winds, radius of maximum winds).
+The extended best track was prepared by M. DeMaria with partial support from the Risk Prediction Initiative.
+Both the best track and the advisories containing wind radii information used to create the extended best track come from the databases maintained in the Automated Tropical Cyclone Forecast (Sampson and Schrader, 2000) databases at the National Hurricane Center and the Joint Typhoon Warning Center.
+Applications of the extended best track can be found in Kimball and Mulekar (2004).

+sities, unlike wind radii, are reasonably accurate and doing so would have resulted in a much smaller set of cases.
+Of that smaller dataset, the vast majority of cases are from the Atlantic basin, only a handful are from the east Pacific and west Pacific basins, and there are no cases from the central Pacific, Indian Ocean, or Southern Hemisphere.
 Thus, the much larger, more representative dataset is preferred.